 Since students enter our program from diverse backgrounds, flexibility in designing the right advanced program for each student is important.

 Our curriculum is intended to provide rigorous training in the basic experimental principles that enable the study of any biological problem.
-We recommend that prospective students take the Logic of Modern Biology course.
-This course may be augmented with the appropriate combinations of the more specialized courses listed below.
+We recommend that prospective students take MEDS 6448 Foundations of Biomedical Science I in the Fall and the companion MEDS 6449 Foundations of Biomedical Science II in the spring.
+These courses may be augmented with the appropriate combinations of the more specialized courses listed below.
 Students should also feel free to enroll in advanced courses offered by other programs that may provide the necessary background for the development of their thesis.
 Your first year advisors will help you with these choices, and more detailed advice is always available from program directors and course leaders.

 MEDS 6497-41.
 Molecular Biology and Biochemistry Journal Club

 In this course, students participate in an open and lively forum where students, postdocs and faculty present and discuss “cutting edge” papers.
 Dr. Christopher Heinen and staff.

 MEDS 6444.
 Molecular Microbiology